InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/fixing-issues-step-by-step.md

 ## Problem

 Results are expected to take place within a few days/weeks after a process has started.
-Adding a process or a toolchain by itself will not provide any result by itself beyond developer frustration.
-Stating that something has to work by a certain deadline will not make it possible, this will just force the situation and workarounds will be done by developers.
+Adding a process or a toolchain will not provide any result by itself beyond developer frustration.
+Stating that something has to work by a certain deadline will not make it possible.
+This will just force the situation, and workarounds will be done by developers.

 ## Forces